UNITED STATES

 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements have been prepared on a basis consistent with the Company’s December 31, 2022 audited Consolidated Financial Statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth herein.
+The accompanying unaudited condensed consolidated financial statements have been prepared on a basis consistent with the Company’s December 31, 2023 audited Consolidated Financial Statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth herein.
 The condensed consolidated financial statements have been prepared in accordance with the applicable rules and regulations of the Securities and Exchange Commission (the “SEC”) and, as permitted by such rules and regulations, omit certain information and footnote disclosures necessary to present the financial statements in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”).
-The condensed consolidated balance sheet as of December 31, 2022 was derived from the audited consolidated financial statements as of that date but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
-The results of operations for the three-month and six-month periods ended June 30, 2023, are not necessarily indicative of the results to be expected for the entire year or any future periods.
+The condensed consolidated balance sheet as of December 31, 2023 was derived from the audited consolidated financial statements as of that date but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023.
+The results of operations for the three-month and nine-month periods ended September 30, 2024, are not necessarily indicative of the results to be expected for the entire year or any future periods.

 Principles of Consolidation